 |The Caves||(242) 302-2000||2.0 mi.
 West of Central Cable Beach||New Providence|

-Vacationers can experience some other worthwhile sites in the Bahamas.
+Travelers can explore some other worthwhile sites worth visiting in the Bahamas.

 |Lighthouse||Central the Bahamas||Eleuthera|

 |Monument||3.4 mi.
 South of Central Cockburn Town||San Salvador Island|